If you visit the Basque Country, one thing becomes especially clear. The Basque people really know how to eat!

 Or try a twist on the classic:

 Forget everything you thought you knew about anchovies.
 In the Basque Country, these little fish are done right: caught fresh from the Cantabrian Sea and cured to perfection in salt or vinegar.
+Our recipe for marinated anchovies uses the latter.

 For the anchovies to turn out especially perfect, they'll need to marinate for several hours.
 But the prep work is simple enough, and once they've had the time to soak up plenty of flavor, all that's left to do is stick them on top of some slices of crusty bread!

-6. Goat Cheese and Caramelized Onion Pintxo
+6. Goat Cheese & Caramelized Onion Pintxo

 Hot Pintxos Recipes